nabto/edge-esp32/README.md

 # Nabto Edge ESP32 Integration

-This repository includes examples of how to make a Nabto Edge integration using the esp32.
-For a general introduction to Nabto Edge, please see https://docs.nabto.com as well as the [integration guide](https://docs.nabto.com/developer/guides/concepts/integration/intro.html).
+This repository includes examples of how to make a Nabto Edge integration using the [Espressif ESP32](https://www.espressif.com/en/products/modules/esp32) module.

+For more information about using the Nabto Edge Embedded SDK with ESP32, read our [ESP32 Platform Guide](https://docs.nabto.com/developer/platforms/embedded/esp32.html).
+For a general introduction to Nabto Edge, please see https://docs.nabto.com.

 ## examples/thermostat